Talleres de Córdoba (women)

 Club Atlético Talleres ([ˈkluβ aˈtletiko taˈʎeɾes]; mostly known simply as Talleres [taˈʎeɾes] or Talleres de Córdoba [taˈʎeɾes ðe ˈkoɾðoβa]) is an Argentine football club from the city of Córdoba.
 They are the women's football section of the sports club of the same name.
+They play in the Argentine Primera División.

-It was founded in 1913 and has played the Torneo Amateur Femenino de la Liga Cordobesa de Fútbol and División A since 2012.
+It was founded in 1913 and has played the Primera Femenina de la Liga Cordobesa de Fútbol (the first division of regional football in Córdoba) since 2012.
 Although women's football became professional in Argentina in 2019, this only reached teams located near Buenos Aires.
-Because of this, Talleres still has non-professional footballers and participates in amateur tournaments in Córdoba.

-Even so, it is one of the greatest exponents of women's football at a regional and national level, yielding players to the Argentine national team on numerous occasions and selling players to professional teams.
+Even so, it has been one of the greatest exponents of women's football at a regional and national level even at that time, yielding players to the Argentine national team on numerous occasions and selling players to professional teams.

-In 2022, Talleres will start playing in Primera C, the third division of the women's national league.
+In 2022, Talleres entered the national tournaments, being one of the first non-porteño teams to play at that level.
+Starting in the Primera C, in the lapse of three years, they got their promotion all the way up to Primera División A, the highest tier of Argentine women's football.

 History

 In 2012, the first Torneo Amateur Femenino organized by the Liga Cordobesa de Fútbol was held.
 All teams affiliated with this regional league were required to submit a women's team for this season.
 The regulations indicated that two 30-minute halves would be played, up to seven changes could be made and that if there was a difference of seven goals, the match would be finalized.
 In addition, the women's teams depended on the performance of the men's equivalents to access the final instances of the local competition.
+Talleres created their team that year, under the direction of Manuel Ruiz and ex-Talleres world champion Luis Galván.
+In their first tournament, Las Matadoras, recently formed, achieved the runner-up position in the 2012 Liga Cordobesa.

 During this time, Valentina Mansilla, Shirley Sosa, Milagros Cisneros and Sofía Muñoz were called up several times to represent the Argentina under-17 and under-20 national team.
 Other later call-ups include Milagros Mina (under-20), Catalina Primo (under-19 and under-20), Jazmín Allende, Magalí Chavero and Paulina Gramaglia (under-17).